Pauljanson002/Pauljanson002.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an undergraduate student at University of Moratuwa, Sri Lanka with a passion for computer vision and deep learning research.
-My research interests include continual learning , zero shot learning , learning with limited data and domain generalization.
+My research interests include continual learning , zero shot learning ,distribution shifts, learning with limited data and domain generalization.
+My goal is to use my research in artificial intelligence to positively impact the planet by developing sustainable models and applying AI to address global challenges.
 I am working as a research intern at KAUST in Vision CAIR group under the supervision of [Dr.Mohammed Elhoseiny](http://www.mohamed-elhoseiny.com/).
 I am also working on my undergraduate thesis  that focus of reconstructing 3D objects with single view with [Dr. Thanuja Ambegoda](https://thanujadax.github.io/).

 I am applying for graduate schools to start at Fall 2023.